Kentucky Derby History: International Horses & Why Japan Is Coming

 Last year, Crown Pride became the second horse from Japan to run in the Kentucky Derby.
 He closed at 16-1 out of Gate 7 and finished 13th in the race.
 Crown Pride also had won the UAE Derby, a common denominator among international horses looking to run in the Kentucky Derby.
 He’s also a grandson of Sunday Silence, the 1989 Kentucky Derby victor.

-The other Japanese-bred horse to run in the Derby was Master Fencer, who finished in sixth in 2019.
+The other Japanese-bred horse to run in the Derby was Master Fencer, who finished sixth in 2019.
 In 2016, Lani was bred in the U.S. but ran in Japan.
 He won the UAE Derby and ran ninth in Kentucky.

 Will A Japanese Horse Win The Kentucky Derby Soon?